BOztasUK/Transaction-Monitoring-Project/README.md

 # Development of Tab-AML: A Transformer-Based Model for Transaction Monitoring in Anti-Money Laundering

-This repository contains the code for my PhD project: **Enhancing Transaction Monitoring Controls to Detect Money Laundering Using Machine Learning**.
+This repository contains code from my PhD project: **Enhancing Transaction Monitoring Controls to Detect Money Laundering Using Machine Learning**.

 ## Problem Statement
 Currently, many banks rely on rules-based methods for transaction monitoring, which can be highly inefficient due to the large number of false positives generated.
 These false positives lead to high operational costs and can strain investigative teams.